Here’s how to create a simple and striking wooden walkway for your garden, just in time for spring! All you need is a little scrap wood!

 Another thought is to stabilize the boards from underneath and embed those boards instead so the top boards don’t rot, much like you were building your own pallet.
 In fact, I may try that next!

 Update: And I did!
 Check out THIS new walkway!

-The little curvy pallet wood garden walkway is the perfect solution for getting into the yard now.
+The little curvy pallet wood garden walkway was one of the easiest DIY projects I’ve done yet, and is the perfect solution for getting into the yard now.
 Such a simple project made such a big impact on the way we use our yard!